CliMA/Oceananigans.jl/docs/src/index.md

 Oceananigans is a fast, friendly, flexible software package for finite volume simulations of the nonhydrostatic and hydrostatic Boussinesq equations on CPUs and GPUs.
-It runs on GPUs (wow, fast!), though we believe Oceananigans draws its true powers from a flexible user interface that makes simple simulations easy, and complex, creative simulations possible.
+It runs on GPUs (wow, fast!), though we believe Oceananigans makes the biggest waves with its ultra-flexible user interface that makes simple simulations easy, and complex, creative simulations possible.

 Oceananigans is written in Julia by the [Climate Modeling Alliance](https://clima.caltech.edu) and heroic external collaborators.